push10-seanl/p10MapKit/readme.md

 A refactored, more generalized version of the initial map kit repo.

+A working (not really styled) example of this can be found at https://dev-map-kit.pantheonsite.io/map-kit (currently this page is showing the alm integration).

 This was initially set up specifically for a project which is intending to read all data from a generated JSON file.
 For that reason, there is a variable in controller.js, `let resultType = "ajax";` that will determine how the rest of the program functions.
 For alm/facetWP/custom ajax, this variable should be left as resultType = ajax.
 I will update this readme further as I complete this integration.

 ## enqueue